 Honestly.
 It's just common sense.

-4. DEAR WOMEN: SHUT UP AND BECOME PREGNANT
+4. ATTENTION WOMEN: SHUT UP AND BECOME PREGNANT

 In short, if we TRULY wish to follow The Teachings Of The Bible, women are really gonna have two choices: